grpc/proposal/A75-xds-aggregate-cluster-behavior-fixes.md

 We will make the following changes in the xds_override_host policy:

+- The xds_override_host policy will take ownership of any subchannel that the child policy does not own if needed for session affinity.
 - Each entry in the subchannel map will contain a `last_used_time` field, which will indicate the last time at which the entry was used for a session.
   Note that this field will be updated only when the xds_override_host picker